Facebook pixel

 2. The vehicle pulls to one side

-If you notice that your car pulls to the left or right when braking, it could indicate several different problems.
-For example, a common reason for this to happen is a frozen caliper.
+For example, a common reason for this to happen is a frozen caliper on one side.
 A caliper is a mechanism on a disc brake that squeezes two pads against a rotor, creating friction and causing the speed of the car to reduce.
-The caliper can become stuck due to rust, corrosion, after a car accident or simply due to a lack of maintenance.
+The caliper can become stuck due to rust, corrosion, after a car accident – or simply due to a lack of maintenance.
 This can result in uneven pressure on the pads, which can make the car pull to one side.

-Other possible reasons why a car pulls to one side is a faulty master cylinder, worn rotors, a collapsed brake hose or brake fluid leakage.
+Other possible reasons why a car pulls to one side is a faulty master cylinder, worn rotors, a collapsed brake hose, or brake fluid leakage.
 Again, you need to identify the fault and have it checked out right away.
 You can get a free visual brake check at any Kwik Fit centre.

 3. The steering wheel is vibrating

 Another problem that a lot of drivers experience is the steering wheel vibrating or shaking when the brakes are engaged.
 There are many possible reasons why this may happen, including warped front rotors, irregularities on the rotors from excessive heat or problems with the pad impressions.
-As a general rule of thumb, if you feel a shaking in the steering wheel, it is likely that the source of problem is located somewhere in the front of the car.
+This is separate from issues with tracking, which can cause the steering wheel to shake and judder when driving at speed.

 4. The brakes are pulsating

-Similar to a vibrating steering wheel, pulsating brakes is usually caused by warped rotors.
-Rotors are constantly being heated up and cooling down when you drive, meaning that they can become easily worn and loose their shape over time.
-This can be made worse if you do a lot of long distance driving or are harsh on your brakes.
+Similar to a vibrating steering wheel, pulsating brakes are usually caused by warped rotors.
+Rotors are constantly being heated up and cooling down when you drive, meaning that they can become easily worn and lose their shape over time.

 The solution to this problem is much the same as what you would do when the steering wheel vibrates.
 The simple answer is to resurface or replace the rotors.
 You may also want to replace the brake pads or have them checked to make sure that they are fitted properly as they can also suffer from excessive wear and tear.